ariel-gil/Tire_vehicle_dynamics_modelling/README.md

 # Tire Analysis and Vehicle Dynamics - 2018-2020
-Tire Analysis for Formula SAE (formula Student)
+Tire Analysis for Formula SAE (formula Student).
+The specific results below were not published, so are summarized below.

-This work was done in 2018, and was the basis for 2019-2020 strategy / systems engineering analysis to generate car requirements based on performance goals ([Point sensitivity]()), and in the [Capstone project]() - designing an Electric racecar.
+This work was done in 2018-2020, and served as the basis for a strategy / systems engineering analysis to generate car requirements based on performance goals ([Point sensitivity](https://www.researchgate.net/publication/392030237_POINT_SENSITIVITY_FSAE_Design_Parameter_Analysis)), and in the [Capstone project](https://www.researchgate.net/publication/392028874_Development_of_an_Electric_Powertrain_System_for_a_Formula_SAE_Race_Car) - designing an Electric racecar.

 This work used tire data from "TTC" (Tire Testing Consortium), which is propriatary and cannot be publicly shared.
 I am sharing a few graphs with the identifying information removed.